 Contact Hours: 4

-This educational activity is credited for 4 contact hours at completion of the activity.
+This online independent study activity is credited for 4 contact hours at completion.

 To provide healthcare professionals an overview of Diabetes Mellitus, symptoms, diagnosis, and management options.